su0ltan/encryption-decryption-tool-SWE314/README.md

 - KeyedTransposition (bit level): Implements the keyed transposition cipher, which rearranges the letters of the plaintext according to a secret key.

 - Vigenere: Implements the Vigenère cipher.

+## Project Structure
+- `src/`: Contains the source code for the CPU scheduler.
+- `doc/`: Documentation files for the project.